Skip to content

 5. Choose your email service provider and follow the on-screen instructions.
 You will be required to enter your email and password that you were using in the Samsung Email app.

-If you have many work-related or personal email accounts, one option is to use Gmail for personal ones and Samsung Email for work accounts, or vice versa.
+If you have many work-related or personal email accounts, one option is to use Gmail for personal accounts and Samsung Email for work accounts, for example.
+This allows you to manage personal and office emails in a separate way.

 Do you need a Google account for Samsung Email?